Accessing Counselling

 Where:

-Telehealth: I’m happy to offer Telehealth to clients who prefer the accessibility and convenience of video consultation.
-If you’re unfamiliar with video technology I can assist you with using video platforms to connect.
+I’m happy to offer Telehealth to clients who prefer the accessibility and convenience of video consultation.

 How much does a session cost?

-The fee for both Telehealth and Face to Face services is $110.
+The fee for both Telehealth and Face to Face services is $154 (GST inclusive).
 You can schedule sessions fortnightly, monthly or on an ‘as needed’ basis.
-Rebates for counselling may be available from private health funds.
-I am a Bupa Recognised Provider, and eligible Police Health members may also be entitled to a benefit.
+I’m a Registered Provider with AHM and Bupa – Members may be able to claim a rebate for Counselling from their Health Fund.

 The Australian Government doesn’t generally offer Medicare rebates for counselling.
 The Australian Counselling Association (ACA) is advocating very strongly for this to change – and we’re hoping that mental health support will be more accessible and inclusive in the future.